creachadair/enumgen/README.md

 //go:generate enumgen -config enums.yml -output generated.go
 ```

-Alternatively, you may embed the YAML config inside a Go source file (detected
+Alternatively, you may embed the YAML definition of a [`gen.Enum`][ge] inside a
-by a name ending in ".go"), in a comment group prefixed by `enumgen:config`:
+Go source file (detected by a name ending in ".go"), in a comment group
+prefixed by `enumgen:type`:

 ```go
 //go:generate enumgen -config thisfile.go -output generated.go